While trolling through Buzzfeed’s list of best signs from the July 4th protests and the comments sections of various articles

 Party politics play a role in this, too.
 I remember the outrage among liberals surrounding Bush's Patriot Act yet few are condemning the greater size and scope of NSA surveillance programs under the current Democratic Administration.
 President Obama's only real statement on the matter was in a prerecorded interview where he cited the FISA court's

-that the NSA's seizure of millions of Verizon phone records is transparent.
+existence as proof that the NSA's seizure of millions of Verizon phone records is transparent.
 OK, we know the judges on the panel and the existence of the court, but we don't know what decisions are being made or if there's sufficient oversight.
 How is that transparent?

 As more and more details of U.S. surveillance leak out, there's definitely cause for alarm.
 Is anger accumulating?
 It doesn't appear to be.
 Some even say these revelations don't constitute breaches of our Fourth Amendment constitutional right because of evolving definitions of 'reasonable expectation of privacy' and 'searches.'
 But that's not getting to the core of the problem.
 How extensive are these programs?
 To what extent is the type and amount of metatdata being collected reasonable?
 I'm not suggesting all of our national security strategies be laid out for everyone to see, but the lack of disclosures stunting public scrutiny just doesn't cut it.
 With all of the different news angles, the White House's inadequate explanation and Obama's bold policy push for the environment at a time when he could be leading the security/freedom debate, there's no wonder why most Americans are indifferent, confused or sitting still.